TEACHER OF THE DEAF AND HARD OF HEARING

 b) to be knowledgeable of current curriculum goals and instructional practices;

-c) to participate in on-going professional development/in-service in both regular and special education;
+c) to participate in on-going professional development/in-service in both regular and

-d) to be committed to integration.
+d) to be committed to inclusion.

 The Itinerant District Hearing Teacher will:

-a) participate as members of a collaborative team and consult with school-based, District and outside
+a) participate as members of a collaborative team and consult with school-based, District and

-identified significant hearing impairments;
+learners with identified significant hearing differences;

 c) assess the level of support required;